 Sometimes tourists can smuggle out unbiased photos

 These tour guides take tourists to areas where they have things under control and properly managed.
-Although on rare occasions, tourists can get to take more unbiased photos of North Korea and smuggle them out which is just what Michal Huniewicz did.
+Although on rare occasions, tourists can take more unbiased photos of North Korea and smuggle them out, which is just what Michal Huniewicz did.

 Michal Huniewicz’s North Korea photos

-His photos show citizens of North Korea living in abject poverty in a country that seems to be in a state of deadlock with no apparent signs of moving forward.
+His photos show North Korean citizens living in abject poverty in a country that seems to be in a state of deadlock with no apparent signs of moving forward.
 According to the photographer, there was hardly anyone seen smiling.
-They either looked gloomy or their body language suggested that they were ready to obey the next order.
-Nobody showed much excitement at the sight of foreigners and it almost felt like they didn’t see them.
+They either looked gloomy, or their body language suggested that they were ready to obey the next order.
+Nobody showed much excitement at the sight of foreigners, and it almost felt like they didn’t see them.
 In one of his photos, some of the citizens were seen sweeping pavements and public places under the supervision of soldiers.
 In others, waitresses were seen working in restaurants where propaganda images are shown on television throughout the day.

 Border police was looking for ‘The Interview’